-The courses are skills-based and suitable for a range of levels.
+The courses are skills-based and designed suitable for a range of levels.

-Workshops are delivered without a placement session and the focus is on the development of a specific skill which is independent of the participants’ level of language proficiency.
-However, participants should be able to understand the course materials and communicate with other participants and the trainer.
+- Workshops are delivered without a placement session and the focus is on the development of a specific skill which is independent of the participants’ level of language proficiency.
+However, participants should be intermediate in order to understand the course materials and communicate with other participants and the trainer.

-4. What is the purpose of the placement session (needs analysis)?
+4. What is the purpose of the placement session and needs analysis?

 5. What is the necessary English level to take part in the workshops?